SeppiaBrilla/University-notes/Machine learning/Classification/Decision tree.md

 ## Error and overfitting

 After the decision tree has been generated, we can start guessing the labels.
 First, we compute the labels on our train set; We will get a "small" error $x$. $x$ is called _lower limit_ and represents the smaller possible error we will have.
 Then we will test on our test set.
 The error associated with the test set will be our _upper limit_ (hopefully).
 It may happen that the error on the test set is way worse than that on the train set, this is called [[Overfitting with decision trees]].
-In order to semplify a decision tree and reduce overfitting is by pruning it.
+In order to simplify a decision tree and reduce overfitting is by pruning it.